hanleyweng/blog/knol/2016/2016-08/_posts/2016-08-31-ASL-Keyboard-Possibilities.md

 tags:	[signlanguage, ASL, SignWriting, Research]
 ---

-Previously we established that it is feasible to categorise ASL Handshapes so that the full gamut can theoretically be accessed with 5-10 base shapes x 6-10 modifiers (i.e. button-presses).
+Previously we established that it is feasible to categorize ASL Handshapes so that the full gamut can theoretically be accessed with 5-10 base shapes x 6-10 modifiers (i.e. button-presses).
 Let's now look at existing systems to see how a SignWritten-ASL keyboard could potentially be designed.

 ## Drawing Inspiration

 The iOS system keyboards are a nice place to draw inspiration as they encourage bare minimalism and function.
 In investigating the various Chinese and Japanese keyboards, some key notes were made.

-In the 9-button Chinese (Pinyin-10key, Stroke) and Japanese (Kana) keyboards - the Keys never change, they don't even have alternative views in their native tounge such as 'numbers-section' (which are printed in english).
+In the 9-button Chinese (Pinyin-10key, Stroke) and Japanese (Kana) keyboards - the Keys never change, they don’t even have alternative views in their native tongue such as ‘numbers-section’ (which are printed in English).

-The only alternatives are a QWERTY based keyboard with the english-alphabet, for typing phonentic-versions of these pictorial languages (Chinese:PinYin) (Japanese:Romanji).
+The only alternatives are a QWERTY-based keyboard with the English-alphabet, for typing phonetic versions of these pictorial languages (Chinese:PinYin) (Japanese:Romaji).

-All keyboard variations are Static (their keys don't ever change to accomodate more native characters), and include auto-suggestions for entered characters.
-Auto-Suggestions are how a variety of words can be accessed with just a few button-taps.
+All keyboard variations are Static (their keys don’t ever change to accommodate more native characters) and include auto-suggestions for entered characters.
+Auto-Suggestions are how a variety of words can be accessed with just a few button taps.

 ## Importance of a Static Keyboard